The Moonless Ocean exhibition at CAI02, Contemporary Art Institute, Japan

 Sorachi Coal Mine exhibition at the Sapporo International Art Festival

-Organised by the Sapporo City University in co-operation with the CAI Institute of Contemporary Art, and the NPO Coal Mining Memory Agency.
-Supported by the Agency for Cultural Affairs of Japan, the Fukutake Foundation, the Program for the Promotion of Culture & Art, and the CAI Institute of Contemporary Art.
+Organised by the Sapporo City University in co-operation with the CAI02 Contemporary Art Institute, and the NPO Coal Mining Memory Agency.
+Supported by the Agency for Cultural Affairs of Japan, the Fukutake Foundation, and the Program for the Promotion of Culture & Art.

 Article in Visual Artists' News Sheet about Everything Disappears